aboviq/emigrate/packages/cli/README.md

   --no-color              Disable color output (this option is passed to the reporter) --no-execution          Mark the migrations as executed and successful without actually running them,
-                          which is useful if you want to mark migrations as successful after running them manually
+                          which is useful if you want to mark migrations as successful after running them manually --abort-respite <sec>   The number of seconds to wait before abandoning running migrations after the command has been aborted (default: 10)

 Examples: